BenTimor/Compact-Console-Log/README.md

 console.log(numbers2.map(([a, b]) => 📢 add(a, b)).reduce((a, b) => a + b));
 ```

 After running the code again and checking the console, we observe the `add` function still returns `-1`.
-Once we finish debugging, it’s a breeze to remove the log—we just place the cursor over the logged output and hit `Ctrl + Shift + L` again.
+Once we finish debugging, it’s a breeze to remove the log—we just place the cursor over the logged output and hit `Ctrl + Alt + L` again.

 ### P.S.
 To differentiate between various logs, the `📢` emoji along with the line number is appended to the colorful log, ensuring you won’t get confused during debugging.